 What are dividend stocks?

-Dividend stocks by its simplest definition are companies or corporations that when you partner with or own a share of the company, it will pay you dividends.
+Dividend stocks by its simplest definition are companies or corporations that when you partner with or own a share of the company, you’ll receive an income in a form of dividends.
 These are cash distributions you received to your brokerage account on a specific date or simply called dividend payment date.
 You can use this cash whatever you like.
 Withdraw this cash and spend to pay for goods and services or reinvest this cash back to your portfolio if you still don’t need the money.

 Most commonly dividends are paid either quarterly, semi-annual, annually, and if you’re lucky to live and reside in countries like the US and Canada, a number of companies pay monthly dividends.
 (Why do I prefer monthly dividends?)